I Like You (A Happier Song): Critical reception

 Ben Devlin of MusicOMH praised the chemistry between Post Malone and Doja Cat on the song.
 Conversely, Robin Murray of Clash said that "Doja Cat seems wasted on the frothy 'I Like You (A Happier Song)'".

 Writing for Billboard, Lyndsey Havens ranked it the third best song on Twelve Carat Toothache, noting it "impossible not to smile" at its titular lyric, "I like you, I do," further going on to praise Doja Cat's verse and harmonies which make the song "sweeter."

 Commercial performance

 Following the release of Twelve Carat Toothache, "I Like You (A Happier Song)" debuted at number nine on the Billboard Hot 100.
 The song later peaked at number three in its 16th week on the chart.
 It was the most successful release from the album, as well as Post Malone's highest-charting single since "Circles".

 Music video

-The music video was released on July 26, 2022.
-As of March 2023, the music video has received over 77 million views.
+The music video, filmed in Ojai, California, was released on July 26, 2022.
+On September 8, 2022, a follow-up video subtitled "Even More" which features BTS footage of the original video was released.

+As of November 2024, the videos have respectively received over 163 million and 38 million views.